 Why is Customer Experience One of the Key Drivers Behind a Successful Call Centre?

 Businesses are starting to realise how important their customer experience (CX) is, therefore embracing the technology to help them stay ahead of customer expectations is a no brainer.
-Apparently 96% of American businesses close their doors within 10 years (of being established) and a contributing factor to that is poor customer service.
-Making sure your customers don’t have a negative experience or equipping your agents to transform a customer problem into a positive conversation is business critical.
+Apparently, 96% of American businesses close their doors within 10 years (of being established) and a contributing factor to that is poor customer needs analysis.
+Making sure your customers don’t have a negative experience or equipping your agents to transform a customer problem into a positive conversation is business-critical.

 Voice analytics not only helps to take the heat out of a tricky situation but because it provides data you and your team can use these insights to reduce call times and repeat calls helping to reduce customer churn and improve the quality of their experience.
 As Gartner recently highlighted 94% of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.